-Prior to the start of the fourth semester, an internship is organized with the local businesses in the surrounding areas.
+• Prior to the start of the fourth semester, an internship is organized through a questionnaire of your interests and we will conduct an internship to your answers and this can be with businesses or other tribes in the state or surrounding states.
 Students will begin the academic calendar year with a mentor supervisor.